The ROOT mathematical libraries consist of the following components:

 offered here is just a wrapper of the first ones.
 Nevertheless, some of them also offer some security checks or a

-better precision, like the trigonometrical functions
+better precision, such as the trigonometrical functions

 Statistic functions operating on arrays